 Henri-Bourassa is a part-time eastern terminus of the Orange line of the Montreal Metro.

-It was named in honour of Henri-Bourassa boulevard, which is a major boulevard in Montreal, which was named in honour of Henri Bourassa, who made its mark both as a politician and as a newspaper publisher, being the one who founded the newspaper "Le Devoir".
+It was named in honour of Henri-Bourassa boulevard, which is a major boulevard in Montreal, which was named in honour of Henri Bourassa, who made his mark both as a politician and as a newspaper publisher, being the one who founded the newspaper "Le Devoir".

 The station has four entrances: 10670 Berri, 575 Henri-Bourassa, 590 Henri-Bourassa, and 10765 Lajeunesse.
 The station is relatively large, which can be useful for a terminus as it's easier to clear the platforms once everyone exits a train, especially since many of them will then board many different buses of either the STM or STL.

 Most of the station is built with motifs of brown bricks that are nice to look at.
-That section was built in 1966 but in 2007 when the Laval portion was added to the Orange line, a 3rd platform was built, which makes the original side platform in use for trains still using the station as terminus and all trains going in Côté Vertu direction.
+That section was built in 1966 but in 2007 when the Laval portion was added to the Orange line, a 3rd platform was built, which makes the original side platform in use for trains still using the station as the terminus and all trains going in Côté Vertu direction.
 Trains who go to Montmorency use the new platform that is by itself at the right the Montmorency platform, yet separated by a wall, with trains opening doors on the left side.
-The new platform is much more modern, with stainless steel and grey color tones.
+The new platform is much more modern, with stainless steel and grey colour tones.

 Points of interest are Parc Ahuntsic (including Gary-Carter baseball stadium) as well as another park, Ile-de-la-Visitation.